brianmakesthings/brianmakesthings.github.io/_posts/2024-05-30-quantifying-achievements.md

 ---

 I hope that these tips help!
-Let me know if you'd be interested in a tutorial of setting up some observability tools for your project!
+Being relatively new to the industry, I'm sure there are methods and metrics that I've missed.
+Please reach out to me and let me know what those things are!